la2050/archive/_projects/2016/lifting-up-las-voice-for-kids-to-live-trauma-free-by-2050.md

   agenda.
 It will be used to urge the LA County Board of Supervisors, school districts, and other LA policymakers to take action on the agenda and make real change to make LA the Best Place to Live for kids.
+Please explain how you will define and measure success for your project.​: >- Our ultimate goal is to improve LA kids’ lives by minimizing incidences of trauma and reducing the impact when it occurs.
+Our success will be measured by the reduction in the number of children who have Adverse Childhood Experiences and the increase in the number of children who have access to the supports and services they need to prevent or heal from trauma, including health coverage and access to mental health services.
+We will track county-level data over time to see whether our efforts are successful.
+We already regularly track this kind of data through our California Scorecard of Children’s Wellbeing (http://scorecard.childrennow.org/2014/), and will highlight LA County trauma related indicators.

+  In the short-term, we will measure success by the size and diversity of the coordinated trauma advocacy network.
+We will track the number of groups and individuals that join the network and participate in public support campaigns, including sign on statements and communications to policy makers.
+To measure the impact of the public support campaign, we will track the number of targeted communications that are produced by the advocacy network and for local policymakers, qualitative data on local policy decisions that are made based on our efforts, and traditional and social media produced as well as the reach of those communications.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/lifting-up-las-voice-for-kids-to-live-trauma-free-by-2050/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9146110265741-team88.jpg
 organization_name: Children Now